apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 - Don't forget to add your plugin's mapping to `config.xml`.
 If you forget, an error is logged in the Xcode console.

-- Don't forget to add any hosts you connect to in the whitelist, as described in Domain [Whitelist Guide](../../appdev/whitelist/index.html).
+- Don't forget to add any hosts you connect to in the allo list, as described in Domain [Allow List Guide](../../appdev/allowlist/index.html).
 If you forget, an error is logged in the Xcode console.

 [plugin-dev]: ../../hybrid/plugins/index.html